here-wallet/near-snap/README.md

 # NEAR Protocol Snap

-View and sign transactions for NEAR Protocol blockchain
+View and sign transactions for NEAR Protocol blockchain.

+**Created by BANYAN and HERE Wallet**

 ### Safe and secure.